Coins: What Every New Numismatist Needs to Know

 Now you know the most important information about coins that will be useful to you when building your collection.
 Numismatics is a whole world that contains a lot of interesting and educational things.
 Today we only slightly opened the door there.
 There are still many exciting things ahead of us.

-In the meantime, you can try a new app for coin identification just by photos - Coin ID Scanner.
+In the meantime, you can try a new coin identifier by image - Coin ID Scanner.
 Download it and join the satisfied users today.

 coin icon